 4. Take Conversational Cues from Your Customers

-When it comes to outbound calling, there’s a fine line that every insurance call-center agent needs to walk between professional and friendly.
+When it comes to outbound calling, there’s a fine line that every insurance agent needs to walk between professional and friendly.
 Every customer will have different expectations.

 For example, when a customer responds to opening pleasantries with short, curt answers, they may wish to skip over the niceties and get right to the point.
 On the other hand, those that happily converse and ask friendly questions of their own may be more willing to chat.
 Hiring agents who are capable of picking up on subtle clues and adapting their approach can help create a better overall experience for your customers.